- I shall wait

 “Sure!” she said as she unlocked the office door.
 “Come on in.”

 It was disarming, and brilliant.
-Of course, it made me feel all the more like the weirdo I suspected I was.
+Of course, it made me feel all the more like the weirdo I knew I was.

 We caught each other up on our lives for a little bit.
 It was pleasant enough.
 Maybe I had imagined that she didn’t like me anymore.

-“Would you ever want to get together, like, at a coffee shop or something, and talk more?
+“Would you ever want to, like, get together?
+At a coffee shop or something, and talk more?
 Maybe talk about what happened?”

 “Sure,” she said, again in that facile way.